 - Focus on research

-To be eligible for employment as Professor the applicant must have demonstrated both research- and teaching expertise, as well as management-, development- and collaborative skills and clinical expertise.
+To be eligible for employment as Professor the applicant must have demonstrated both research- and teaching expertise, as well as management- development- and collaborative skills. (see the instructions regarding the Appointment Procedure for Teachers at Karolinska Institutet).

 Bases of assessment

-The Professorship has focus on research.
-The assessment will weight qualifications as follows: research expertise (3), educational expertise (2), leadership-, development- and collaboration expertise (1) and clinical expertise (2).
+The Professorship has a focus on research.
+The assessment will weight qualifications as follows: research expertise (3), educational expertise (2), leadership-, development- and collaboration expertise (2).

 After an overall assessment of the expertise and merits of the candidates, Karolinska Institutet will judge which of the candidates that have the best potential to contribute to a positive development of the activities at KI.